 David Bell graduated in 1969 in Pure Mathematics, and has three research degrees in Computing topics.
 He became a full professor 1986 - at Queen's University, Belfast since 2002, where he was the Director of Research in Knowledge and Data Engineering, a group focussing on research in Soft Computing until 2011, and he is now Professor Emeritus.

-He has produced several hundred publications, and supervised more than 35 PhDs to completion.
-He was prime investigator on many national projects and on about 18 EU-funded projects (eg MAP, ESPRIT, DELTA, COST, AIM,.) in IT in the Eighties and Nineties.
+He has produced several hundred publications, and supervised about 40 PhDs to completion.
+He was prime investigator on many national projects and on many EU-funded projects (eg MAP, ESPRIT, DELTA, COST, AIM,.) in IT in the Eighties and Nineties.

 His research interests are centred on data and knowledge management - the linking of reasoning under uncertainty, machine learning, and other artificial intelligence techniques with database work .
 This involves the exploration of other topics in computing, including, aspects of agent awareness and innateness.